HOD

 Development

 Hod is a field in the southern part of the Norwegian sector in the North Sea, about 13 kilometres south of the Valhall field.
 The water depth is 72 metres.
 Hod was discovered in 1974, and the plan for development and operation (PDO) was approved in 1988.
 The field was originally developed with an unmanned wellhead platform, remotely controlled from Valhall.
-Production started in 1990.
+The production started in 1990.
 A PDO for Hod Saddle was approved in 1994.
-Production from the original platform ceased in 2013.
-A PDO for the redevelopment of Hod with a new unmanned wellhead platform (Hod B) tied in to the Valhall field centre was approved in 2020.
+The production from the original platform ceased in 2013.
+A PDO for the redevelopment of Hod with a new unmanned wellhead platform (Hod B) tied-in to the Valhall field centre was approved in 2020.

 Reservoir